 The author, Alexa West, has plenty of experience of Vietnam solo female travel.
 She lived in Vietnam and shares all her knowledge including local markets and social hotspots.
-If you prefer Rough Guides or Lonely Planet click here for all Vietnam guide books.

 If you are planning on travelling to Vietnam for the first time, the Solo Girl’s Travel Guide to Vietnam covers topics such as must-see places in Vietnam, things to see in Vietnam including Vietnam attractions, what to pack, the best beaches and resorts for your budget, and money-saving tips.
 It also includes how to get to your hotel without paying tourist prices, off-the-beaten-path adventures and local secrets.
 For any girl planning a solo trip to Vietnam, it’s your travel Bible.